AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 }
 However, this is not a linear relationship; rather, it's similar to \emph{exponential decay}.
 After the first few confirmations, each additional confirmation reduces the risk of a doublespend by approximately the same factor.\footnote{
-    The exact factor depends on the attackers hash rate as a proportion of the network's (i.e., $q$).
+    The exact factor depends on the attacker's hash-rate as a proportion of the network's (i.e., $q$).
 }
 So \emph{security takes \textbf{time}}, because confirmations take time.